Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Related Work

-While there are numerous advantages to using HCLA in dashboard design, it tends to focus narrowly on specific functionalities and their assessment.
-This approach often overlooks the broader classroom environment and may not fully consider the implications for all stakeholders.
 In this paper, we focus on designing human-centered PAD by adopting HCLA with an iterative design process but primarily focus on qualitatively finding implications through a dashboard prototype by adopting a real-world class environment dataset.